jntesteves/contr/README.md

 contr contr-develop

 # Validate your changes for correctness
-make lint
+./make lint

 # Build contr
-make
+./make
 ```

-Every change must pass lint and formatting validation with `make lint`.
-As an option, formatting can be automatically applied with `make format`.
+Every change must pass lint and formatting validation with `./make lint`.
+As an option, formatting can be automatically applied with `./make format`.

 ## License
 This is free and unencumbered software released into the public domain.